Saket-Upadhyay/Saket-Upadhyay.github.io/_posts/2020-08-17-ascwg-impossible-dream.md

 And here you go :
 ![](/assets/images/tid/23.png)

-That's all for this post ... see ya in next one !
+That's all for this post ... see ya in the next one!

-in the mean time check other writeups from my teammates in our github repo..
+in the meantime check other writeups from my teammates in our GitHub repo..
 [FrigidSec GitHub](https://github.com/FrigidSec/CTFWriteups)

 ---

-This chal. had significant ammount of header fixing, so if you are new to this check this article out on how to use vim to edit files in hexdecimal level.
+This chal. had a significant amount of header fixing, so if you are new to this check this article out on how to use vim to edit files in hexadecimal level.
 [Use VIM as HEX editor like a boss](https://saket-upadhyay.github.io/2020/08/16/use-VIM-as-HEX-Editor.html)

 ---